The most frequently asked questions about listed options in SG

 Options are standard financial instruments that are used to speculate or reduce risk.
 They are not usually listed on the Exchange.
-Still, They have become popular recently in Singapore with the listing of options on blue chips, including DBS, Singtel, and ST Engineering (“You may be surprised how many listed options there are in Singapore”).
+Still, They have become popular recently in Singapore with listing options on blue chips, including DBS, Singtel, and ST Engineering (“You may be surprised how many listed options there are in Singapore”).

 Seven frequently asked questions.